translate/pootle/docs/server/commands.rst

 .. versionadded:: 2.7

-This command will add a background job to go through all units and to recalculate quality checks.
+This command will create a background job to go through all units and recalculate quality checks.

 .. note:: Disabled projects are processed.

-The ``calculate_checks`` job will flush existing caches and update the quality checks cache.
+:pc:`calculate_checks` will flush existing caches and update the quality checks cache.

 It's necessary to run this command after upgrading Pootle if new quality checks are added.

-The time it takes to complete the whole process will vary depending on the amount of units you have in the database.
-If a user hits a page that needs to display stats but they haven't been calculated yet, a message will be displayed indicating that the stats are on its way.
+The time it takes to complete the whole process will vary depending on the number of units you have in the database.
+If a user hits a page that needs to display stats but they haven't been calculated yet, then a message will be displayed indicating that the stats being calculated.

-To only recalculate the ``date_format`` quality checks, run:
+Use the ``--check`` option to force calculaton of a specified check.
+To recalculate only the ``date_format`` quality checks, run:

 .. code-block:: bash